LanguageOfStress/language-of-stress-theory/README.md

 **Want to Read the Official Theory Paper?**
 Start with [**Language of Stress: A Value-Primitive Theory of Consciousness**](theory/Official_Paper.md) - The official publication of the theory

+**Want to know how current prevailing theories created the Hard Problem?**
+Check out [**Why Value Is the Brain's Currency**](theory/Why_Value_Is_the_Currency.md) - Information has long been assumed to be the brain's foundational currency.
+This assumption isn't not only wrong, it's the reason we have the Hard Problem in the first place.

 **Want to fully understand the functional necessity of phenomenal experience?**
 Read [**Why it Must Feel Like Something**](theory/Why_it_Must_Feel_Like_Something.md) - Three independent arguments for the functional necessity of phenomenal experience